-- Navigate to Plot->Set Appearance to change the appearance of each line (continued). - Click on the symbols tab and then input a value for Symbol skip for each line use a value of 100.
+- Navigate to Plot->Set Appearance to change the appearance of each line.
+Click on the symbols tab and then input a value for Symbol skip for each line use a value of 100 (need to do them individually).
 Click Apply after each selection. - Change the scale of the y-axis to logarithmic to make plots easier to read.
 Navigate to Plot->Axis Properties.
 Change the Edit value from X axis to Y axis, then change the Scale from Normal to Logarithmic.
-Then click Apply. - Legend box is a little big change the font size by navigating to Plot->Graph appearance. - Pick the Legends tab and change the font side from 100 to 75 using the slider.
+Then click Apply. - Legend box is a little big change the font size by navigating to Plot->Graph appearance. - Pick the Legends tab and change the font size from 100 to 75 using the slider.
 Click on the left or right side of the slider for finer control.
 Then click Apply. - To move the legend box, pick the Leg.
 Box tab and change the Location to x=0.75 and y=0.81 or other suitable values. - Titles and subtitles can be added under the Main tab.

 - To save plot, navigate to File->Save and select a suitable location to save the plot.
 The plot is saved in AptPlot (apf) format. - Saved plotfile can be used as a template for plotting other datasets avoids making many of the formatting settings.
 Ex.
 Plot the LPZ dose results for Test23. - Open a new AptPlot session from the Model Editor.
 From the AptPlot window, navigate to the location of the copied .apf file.
 Note that the control room dose results appear. - Clear the sets from the Select EXTDATS Channels window.
-Switch Time units from seconds to hours. - Plot the LPZ dose results as outlined above. - Fill in the titles and make other adjustments as desired. - Save plot under a new filename. - Many other features are available in AptPlot.
+Switch Time units from seconds to hours. - Plot the LPZ dose results as outlined above. - Fill in the titles and make other adjustments as desired. - Save plot under a new filename. - Can also associate the .apf file type to ApTPlot through Windows. - Many other features are available in AptPlot.